chandlerlucius/resume-html/README.md

 # resume-html
-Just a simple html file to keep my up to date resume
+Just a simple html file styled with css to keep my up to date resume